quoteboxqa/api/source/includes/_quotes.md

 This endpoint will allow a client to accept or decline a quote

-This endpoint will simulate a scenario when a recipient (client) would accept or decline the quote.
+This endpoint resembles a scenario when a recipient (client) would accept or decline the quote.

 **Note:**  If the recipient (client) choose to decline the quote, set `{ "quoteresponse": { "comment":"some comment as why the quote was declined" }` on behalf of the recipient (client)